cantaloupe-project/cantaloupe/README.md

 ## Resolvers

 Resolvers locate a source image based on the identifier in an IIIF URL.
-In Java-speak, they take in an identifier and return either a File or an InputStream from which the corresponding image can be read by a processor.
+In Java-speak, they take in an identifier and return either a `File` or an `InputStream` object from which the corresponding image can be read by a processor.

 ### FilesystemResolver